 - For Pastry: Pastry dough will make one galette or 4 hand pies.

 - Lightly spoon flour into measuring cups, level with a knife.
 Combine flour together with the salt in a medium bowl.
 Cut in butter with a pastry blender or 2 knives until mixture forms into small course pebbles.

-- Gently press dough into a 4-inch circle on plastic wrap, cover and chill for 15 minutes.
+- Gently press dough into a 4-inch circle on plastic wrap, cover and chill in the refrigerator for 15 minutes.

 - For hand pies, see assembly directions below.